NiyaSaji25MIB10017/digital-literacy-project/README.md

 *Work Done:*
 For this task, I created a digital poster based on digital literacy.
 The poster includes important topics such as:
--What digital literacy is
+- What digital literacy is
--Useful digital tools for students
+- Useful digital tools for students
--Safe internet practices
+- Safe internet practices
--Professional online presence
+- Professional online presence
--Email etiquette
+- Email etiquette

 I designed the poster using Canva-style elements like simple layouts, icons, and soft colors to make it easy to understand and visually appealing.
 The final poster is included in the repository.